-Daniel Griffin is an In-House Legal Recruitment Consultant for UK and Ireland.
+Daniel Griffin is a Senior In-House Legal Recruitment Consultant for UK and Ireland.
 Having spent his early career working as an Executive at a number of different London law firms, he made the decision to become a legal recruiter at Hydrogen nearly three and a half years ago.
 We interviewed him to find out a bit more about what the move to recruitment was like, and why more lawyers should consider it.

 You've been at Hydrogen almost three and a half years now!
 What's the biggest thing you've learnt so far?